ScorpioGameKing/dotmagnet/README.md

 Any bash file placed in the `installers/` directory by default will be run by the installer.
 It's highly recomended to enforce some form of ordering so that your files will install in the correct order.
-To use the helper functions provided bt Dotmagnet add the following snippet near the top of your file:
+To use the helper functions provided by Dot🧲Magnet add the following snippet near the top of your file:

 ```sh
 # Bring in our installer functions